-ntres in West Dunbarto 40 Milkon Market Commence Comm Name of Centre Type of Centre Role and Strategy All Town Centres The 3 Town Centres are the main retailing destinations in West Dunbartonshire, as well as a focus for other uses including leisure, civic, office and community uses.
-Town Centres are the sequentially preferred location for retail, commercial leisure and other key town centre uses exceeding 1,000 sqm gross floorspace.
-Clydebank Town Centre Clydebank is the largest town centre and serves as a destination centre for West Dunbartonshire as a whole and the north-west Glasgow conurbation (western parts of Glasgow, Bearsden and Milngavie).
-Proposals will be supported where they strengthen and diversify its role as a hub for retail, leisure, cultural, civic and office uses.
-Dumbarton Collectively, with its edge-of-centre stores, Dumbarton Town Centre serves as the main food and non-food shopping centre for Dumbarton, the Vale of Leven and parts of Argyll and Bute.
-Development and regeneration proposals should align with the Strategy for Dumbarton Town Centre in Delivering our Places.
-Alexandria Alexandria serves as a local service centre, providing food and non-food shopping for the Vale of Leven.
-Development and regeneration proposals should align with the Strategy for Alexandria Town Centre in Delivering our Places.
-St James Retail Park & Morrisons Store, Dumbarton Clyde and Kilbowie Retail Parks, Clydebank Store, Edge of Town Centre Commercial Centre Commercial Centre Sequentially preferable locations for retail development over 1,000 sqm gross floors; New retail units under 1,000 sqm will not be supported.
-Proposals will be assessed in terms of impact on town centres.
-These criteria will apply to emerging edge-of-centre sites which are the third preferred.
-Commercial Centre Destination - Refure Proposition - Propo Preference for visitor-type goods and attractions.
-Refurbishment supported with limited additional retail floorspace.
-Proposals will be assessed in terms of impact on town centres.
-Lomond Galleries is second preferred location for new retail investment in Alexandria after the town centre in order to support preservation of the A-listed building.
-All Local Centres Local Centre Preferred location for new shops and services serving a local catchment.
-Support for retail proposals which are appropriate in scale and justified by local catchmen expenditure only.
+Table 4: Network of Cent res in West Dunbartor nshire Name of Centre Type of Centre Role and Strategy All Town Centres Town Centre The 3 Town Centres are the main retailing destinations in West Dunbartonshire, as well as, a fo leisure, civic, office and community uses.
+Town Centres are the sequentially preferred location for retail, commercial leisure and other key 1,000 sq.m gross floorspace.
+Clydebank Clydebank is the largest Town Centre and serves as a destination centre for West Dunbartonsh west Glasgow conurbation (western parts of Glasgow, Bearsden and Milngavie).
+Proposals will strengthen and diversify its role as a hub for retail, leisure, cultural, civic and office uses.
+Dumbarton Collectively, with its edge-of-centre stores, Dumbarton Town Centre serves as the main food and for Dumbarton, the Vale of Leven and parts of Argyll and Bute.
+Development and regeneration p Strategy for Dumbarton Town Centre in Delivering our Places.
+Alexandria Alexandria serves as a local service centre, providing food and non-food shopping for the Vale or regeneration proposals should align with the Strategy for Alexandria Town Centre in Delivering or St James Retail Park Edge of Town Centre Sequentially preferable locations for retail development over 1,000 sq.m gross floorspace. & Morrisons Store, Commercial Centre New retail units under 1,000 sq.m will not be supported.
+Dumbarton Proposals will be assessed in terms of impact on Town Centres.
+These criteria will apply to emerging edge-of-centre sites which are the third preferred location f Clyde and Kilbowie Retail Parks, Clydebank sq.m.
+Lomond Galleries Destination Preference for visitor-type goods and attractions.
+Commercial Refurbishment supported with limited additional retail floorspace.
+Antartex Village Centre Proposals will be assessed in terms of impact on Town Centres.
+Lomond Galleries is second preferred location for new retail investment in Alexandria after Town preservation of the A-listed building All Local Centres Local Centre Preferred location for new shops and services serving a local catchment.
+Support for retail proposals which are appropriate in scale and justified by local catchment expe focus for other uses including ey Town Centre uses exceeding shire as a whole and the northill be supported where they and non-food shopping centre n proposals should align with the e of Leven.
+Development and our Places.